suryagunasekaran-stack/pipedrivextension/README.md

 -   **`GET /pipedrive-action`**: Handles actions triggered from a Pipedrive App Extension.
     -   Expects `companyId` and `selectedIds` (e.g., deal ID) query parameters from Pipedrive.
+    -   Supports different UI actions: `createProject`, `updateQuotation`, or default behavior.
-    -   Redirects to a frontend URL (`http://localhost:3001/pipedrive-data-view` by default) with the Pipedrive data.
+    -   Redirects to appropriate frontend URLs based on the `uiAction` parameter.
 -   **`GET /api/pipedrive-data`**: Fetches details for a specific Pipedrive deal, including associated person, organization, and products.
     -   Query Parameters:
         -   `dealId`: The ID of the Pipedrive deal.